zx80/flask-simple-auth/README.md

 Note: token authentication is always attempted unless the secret is empty.
 Setting `FSA_TYPE` to `token` results in *only* token auth to be used.

+Note: token authentication is much faster than password verification because password checks are designed to be slow so as to hinder password cracking.
+Also, it avoids sending passwords again and again.
+The rational is to use a password scheme to retrieve a token and then to use it till it expires.

 ### `fake` Authentication